artsus4/hakchi2-wiki/FAQ.md

 * Too few games cause problems, too.
 There are should be at least 12 games in menu to show them without glitches.
 Version 2.11 introduces folder feature to avoid those problems.

 **Q: How folders feature works?
 Why I can't customize my folders structure?**

-A: There is no way (yet?) to customize folders manually since it's too easy to break something.
-Folders structure will be created and alphabetically sorted automatically based on number of games and number of maximum games per page (you can select it via menu).
-There are two styles of folder structure:
-* Pages.
-Every page contains games and shortcuts to other pages.
-This style used when there are not so much pages/folders.
-* Tree.
-It looks more like folders and contains root directory with sub-directories.
-This style used when there are at least 12 pages with games because shell need at least 12 items to show them without glitches.

-It's recommended to limit games to 30 per page/folder if you want to keep save-state feature fully functional.
+A: Since version 2.12 you can create any custom folder structure using Folder Manager.
+It's possible to edit folder names, images, etc. But it's recommended to limit games to 30 per page/folder if you want to keep save-state feature fully functional.

 **Q: Will it work with Famicom Mini too?**